petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 {% include figure.html
 src="/images/single-button/automation-cost.png"
-caption="Is automation is too costly, it might take longer to complete."
+caption="Is automation is too costly, it might not be worth it."
 %}

 ## Driving down the cost